saurontech/ecu-150-doc/readme.md

-# This is the manifest of the Advantech Linux TSU Yocto project
+# Manifest of the Advantech Linux TSU Yocto project
 The goal of this project is to release opensource Linux source code that runs on Advantech Hardware

 ## Download the Yocto Linux for ECU-150-A1 and setup environment variables